 Altpocket gives you the option to either:

-Pretty self explanatory.
-Pick your token, the exchange you bought it on, what you paid it with, date of the purchase, price you paid and the amount bought.
+Pretty self-explanatory.
+Pick your token, the crypto exchange you bought it on, what you paid it with, the date of the purchase, the price you paid, and the amount bought.
 There’s even an option to add transaction notes if you want to add some other detail about this transaction that is important to you.

-The automatic importer feature lets you sync your exchange transaction data with Altpocket.
-The service currently works with Coinbase, Binance, Bittrex, Poloniex and is expected to be added for HitBTC, Kraken, Huobi, Cryptopia and KuCoin “soon”.
+The automatic importer feature lets you sync your crypto exchange transaction data with Altpocket.
+The service currently works with Coinbase, Binance, Bittrex, and Poloniex and is expected to be added for HitBTC, Kraken, Huobi, Cryptopia, and KuCoin “soon”.

 Altpocket lets you track your mining activity, and they recommend that you create a separate portfolio to do so (that will require you to purchase the premium license though).
-Pick the token, the exchange you want the price to be taken from, the amount mined and date & time and click on “add mined asset” button.
+Pick the token, the exchange you want the price to be taken from, the amount mined, and the date & time, and click on the “add mined asset” button.

 Finally, this lets you enter a specific cryptocurrency address and track its holdings.
 All your data is stored on “secured and encrypted” servers and the team claims that no one will be able to access your API keys or your transactions.
 This can potentially be a problem as local storage is the preferred industry standard; having your data stored on a random server in Sweden doesn’t sound like a good idea.